flrivera/Cat-Lab/docs/index.md

 </p>

-### Fitting and making predictions: We will be using transfer learning as a way of generating features that differentiate our 5 unique classes
+### Fitting and making predictions:
+### I use transfer learning as a way of generating features that differentiate our 5 unique classes

 - Using an already trained convolutional neural network (Inception): https://towardsdatascience.com/review-inception-v4-evolved-from-googlenet-merged-with-resnet-idea-image-classification-5e8c339d18bc